gabra7310/web-scraping-supplier-directory/README.md

 # web-scraping-supplier-directory
-Web Scraping from seafoodsource.com, collecting supplier directory
+Web Scraping from seafoodsource.com, collecting all info about the suppliers